Azure/IoT-Pi-Day/Setting up the Laptop/README.md

 What are Azure Functions Core Tools?
 The Azure Functions Core Tools provide a local development experience for creating, developing, testing, running, and debugging Azure Functions.

 **Windows**
-- To install v2 with npm, open a Command Prompt as Adminstrator.
+- To install v2 with npm, open a **Node.js Command Prompt** as Adminstrator.
 - Type: **npm i -g azure-functions-core-tools --unsafe-perm true**

 **MacOS**